AlvaroAlonsoFlor/shift_generator/log.md

 The shift generator is now working offering basic functionalities.
 Still can be adapted to offer a flexible number of weeks and days off.

 # TL shift pattern

+* Some ideas to review:
+  - 2 weekends a month off
+  - finishing with earlies starting with lates?